osbrown1/FPSGame/README.md

 #### By Owen Brown

+## Content Warning

+Please note that this game contains explicit content, including depictions of blood and violence.
+Player discretion is advised.

 ## Description
 This is a thrilling full-fledged first-person shooter developed in Unreal Engine, utilizing Blueprints for gameplay mechanics and incorporating various features such as AI, a vast landscape, smooth animations, and more.
 The game is designed around wave-based enemies that relentlessly chase and attack you, providing an intense and immersive gaming experience.